palanioffcl/CTF-Writeups/Meta games CTF 2021/Forensics/There is no strings on me.md

 ```
 root@kali~$ strings strings
 ```

-I personally use Cyberchef to check the strings in it.

-Eventually i got the flag:)
+I used cyberchef and got the flag :)

 # Flag:
 ```